 Introduction to ethical dilemmas faced in the workforce and the rules of ethics developed by the American Bar Association, various national paralegal organizations, and the Supreme Court of New Mexico.
+Restricted to: Community Colleges only.

-Prerequisite(s): PL S 160.
 PL S 203.
 Immigration Law